Black Sabbath: 2010–2014: Second Osbourne reunion and 13

 In a January 2010 interview while promoting his biography I Am Ozzy, Osbourne stated that although he would not rule it out, he was doubtful there would be a reunion with all four original members of the band.
 Osbourne stated: "I'm not gonna say I've written it out forever, but right now I don't think there's any chance.
 But who knows what the future holds for me?
 If it's my destiny, fine."
 In July, Butler said that there would be no reunion in 2011, as Osbourne was already committed to touring with his solo band.
 However, by that August they had already met up to rehearse together, and continued to do so through the autumn.
 On 11 November 2011, Iommi, Butler, Osbourne, and Ward announced that they were reuniting to record a new album with a full tour in support beginning in 2012.
-Guitarist Iommi was diagnosed with lymphoma on 9 January 2012, which forced the band to cancel all but two shows (Download Festival, and Lollapalooza Festival) of a previously booked European tour.
+Iommi was diagnosed with lymphoma on 9 January 2012, which forced the band to cancel all but two shows (Download Festival and Lollapalooza Festival) of a previously booked European tour.
 It was later announced that an intimate show would be played in their hometown Birmingham.
 It was the first concert since the reunion and the only indoors concerts that year.
 In February 2012, drummer Ward announced that he would not participate further in the band's reunion until he was offered a "signable contract".